ivam3/i-Haklab/README.md

 - lock: Block the termux screen and it will only be unlocked with said password or answering the security question.
 It is worth mentioning that these access codes are encrypted for your security.

+# Desktop enviroment

+i-Haklab automates the installation and configuration of a graphical environment with the xfce4 windows manager, which opens up the possibility of running tools such as wireshark and burpsuite.
+For this, the installation of the [Termux:Wayland](https://github.com/termux/termux-x11) application is required.
+Once installed it to run this enviroment just execute:

+         ]> run Xwayland

 # IRC CHAT Ivam3byCinderella

 IRC (Internet Relay Chat) is an application layer protocol that facilitates communication in the form of text.
 The chat process works on a client/server networking model.
 Under the command <i-Haklab> we will find the <weechat> argument, with which you can join the official IRC Ivam3byCinderella where u can contact another i-Haklab.

-**** If you want to suggest some tool, do it in the section of suggestions of community bot in https://t.me/Ivam3_Bot
+If you want to suggest some tool, do it in the section of suggestions of our [Telegram BOT](https://t.me/Ivam3_Bot).

 # BOOKS AVAILABLES